Running while bloated: How to Prevent Bloating

 - High FODmap foods.
-The “FODmaps” often get blamed when people experience bloating after eating.
+The “FODmaps” often get blamed when people experience bloated belly after eating.
 These include foods high in fructose, lactose, fructans, and polyols.
 Examples of high FODmap foods include cauliflower, artichokes, asparagus, apples, ice cream, artificial sweeteners, and much more.
 See a more comprehensive list here.

 What are some remedies for abdominal bloating?

 The best starting place is to keep a symptom log to try and determine what your trigger(s) are.
 Once you’ve determined patterns, you can start by eliminating the triggers.
 If you want to fast-forward this process, you can start with an elimination diet, and slowly add back one food in at a time to be sure of which foods may be problematic for you.
-Most people find that eliminating dairy, grains, processed foods, and sugar are very helpful.
-Taking an over the counter anti-gas medication is generally ineffective and does not address the root cause of the issue.
-Some people find short-term relief with performing some gentle yoga movements, particularly twists, when they experience bloating.
+Most people find that eliminating dairy, grains, processed foods, and sugar are very helpful when runners are facing issues with running while bloated.
+Taking an over the counter anti-gas medication is generally ineffective and does not address the root cause of running while bloated.
+Some people find short-term relief with performing some gentle yoga movements, particularly twists when they experience running while bloated.

 What can I do to prevent abdominal bloating?